kevinrue/rtd-tutorial/docs/source/guides/template.rst

   that is derived from the template (e.g., download test files, name of the Conda environment).

+``config/``
+  Sub-directory that contains configuration files for controlling the execution of the pipeline.
+  Configurable settings may range from options passed on to programs called in individual tasks, to tabulated metadata about input files.
+  You will edit and add files in that folder as you develop the pipeline, to provide a template and default values that can be edited by users for each run of the pipeline.

 ``envs/``
   Sub-directory that contains YAML files describing Conda environments for running or testing the pipeline.